 Blooming Caravan loves to partner with community groups and organizations that are enriching the lives of seniors.
-You might want us to deliver one of the seasonal workshops described below, propose your own idea, or have Blooming Caravan custom design a program for you.
+You might want us to deliver one of our seasonal workshops, propose your own idea, or have Blooming Caravan custom design a program for you.
 Interested?
 Get in touch here.

 Are you looking for ways to share your love of nature with the older adults in your life?